andreasschrade/andreasschrade.github.com/about.md

 - Founder of <a target="_blank" href="http://exynap.com">Exynap</a>, a smart tool that assists Android developers
 - Publisher of a weekly Android development newsletter

->Android is not just my job - It is a passion

 <h4>My Entrepreneurial Lifestyle</h4>
 - founder of several online products
 - seeking for smart people who are willing to do the necessary effort to provide a superb solution for a <i>real</i> problem